Passionfruit Kitchen Passionfruit Kitchen

 5 Ingredient Peanut Butter Blossoms

 Peanut butter cookies are usually a big disappointment for me.
-Peanut butter cookies tend to bake up very dry because of the way that the peanut butter affects the cookie texture.
-And that's a huge shame, because peanut butter is so delicious on its own!
+Peanut butter cookies tend to bake up very dry because of the way that the extra fat in the peanut butter affects the cookie texture.
+And that's a huge shame, because peanut butter flavored cookies sound like such a good idea in your head.

 continue reading